 As time passed I added bike riding, ERG rowing and outdoor walking.
 I was also lucky to have an Alter G in my office…

-So I got to run at a lighter weight (as my knee tolerated) as well.
-In the end I lost about 60# and took several inches off my waist.
+So I eventually got to run at a lighter weight (that my knee tolerated) as well.
+In the end I lost about 60# and took several inches off my waist before I closed my office.
 The weight loss helped my knee quite a lot and I felt better than I had in years.
-What was weird about this was that my then wife did not believe I was working out to get in shape, or she might have, but she said she did not.
+What was weird about this was that Melissa, my then wife did not believe I was working out to get in shape, or she might have, but she said she did not.
 It’s not like she paid much attention to me in any event.
 We were pretty well estranged by then anyway.
 It wasn’t much time after that that we got divorced.
-I also picked up and Eliptigo when my friend Mike brought one to the office for me to try.
+Before I closed my office, I purchased an Eliptigo that I got to test ride when my friend Mike brought one to the office for me to try.
 I loved it.
 Once I was able, started riding around Mercer Island on it every day.
+I could get around the island in about 40 minutes by the time I moved off the island.

-In 2016 when I moved into an apartment on the island, I got a indoor trainer for it so I could continue to ride when I had my knee surgery.
-The total knee replacement stopped my riding for a time, and in 2018 when I met Heather, most of my expercise was related to walking my dog Kiva, which I did for about 7 miles a day!
+In 2016 when I moved into an apartment on the island, I got a indoor trainer for it so I could continue to ride after I had my knee surgery.
+The total knee replacement stopped my riding for a time.
+Walking my dog got me out of the apartment and onto my feet.
+In 2018 when I met Heather, most of my exercise at that point was related to walking my dog Kiva, which I did for about 7 miles a day, and riding around the island when I could.

 Who wouldn’t want to walk a dog like Kiva?
-He pretty much saved my life first when I got seperated, and then when I got divorced, and after my total knee replacement, he got me out walking too!
+He pretty much saved my life first when I got seperated, and then when I got divorced, and after my total knee replacement, he really did get me out walking every day!

 This was my first post at the end of June.